Uchechukwu-Mark/Drug_Sales_Analysis/README.md

 To ensure accuracy and reliability, data cleaning was meticulously executed.
 Duplicates were eradicated, transactions with zero drug quantities were removed, and a new column named "Status" was introduced to classify transactions as sales or returns based on the nature of the sales value.

 ### Analytical Insights
 The heart of the analysis lies in the insights extracted from the data.
-Pivot tables were employed to facilitate descriptive analysis, resulting in a wealth of key findings:
+Pivot tables were employed to facilitate the analysis, resulting in a wealth of key findings which include but not limited to:
 - **Yearly and Monthly Revenue**: The year 2018 emerged as the most lucrative, generating a staggering revenue of $3,506,897,354, and August took the lead in monthly revenue with $1,186,627,360.
-- **Top Revenue Generators**: The pharmacy sub-channel stood out as the highest revenue generator.
+- **Top Revenue Generators**: The pharmacy channel of sales stood out as the highest revenue generator.
 The drug "Ionclotide" and the drug class "Analgesics" reigned supreme, amassing revenue of $169,083,391 and $2,371,515,114, respectively.
 - **Returns Exploration**: The drug "Abatatriptan" witnessed the highest quantity of returns, totaling 3367 units.
 However, the reason for these returns remained undocumented.

 ### Visual Representation and Insights Sharing